b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Here I declared a variable that stores my mock grades.

 The variable type is `Vector` of numbers (each of type `Float64`, run `typeof(myMathGrades)` to check it).
 I could have declared its type explicitly as `::Vector{Float64}`.
-Instead I decided to let Julia to figure it out.
+Instead I decided to let Julia figure it out.

 You can think of a vector as a [rectangular cuboid](https://en.wikipedia.org/wiki/Cuboid#Rectangular_cuboid) box with drawers (smaller [cube](https://en.wikipedia.org/wiki/Cube) shaped boxes).
 The drawers are labeled with consecutive numbers (indices) starting at 1 (we will get to that in a moment).
 The variable contains `jl length(myMathGrades)` grades in it, which you can check by typing and executing `length(myMathGrades)`.